 Get to know people in VFX.
 Check out the events in ScreenSkills training and opportunities directory.
 Meet professionals and ask them questions about their work, while demonstrating interest and knowledge in the sector.
 Offer to provide them with your professional contact details and try to stay in touch with them.
 Go to network well to learn how to do this.

 Search for jobs:

+Look at ScreenSkills list of job boards.
 Research VFX companies you’d like to work for.
 Go to their websites and check if they are advertising for junior roles.
-Even if they aren’t, send in your CV and showreel and ask them to bear you in mind for future positions.
+Even if they aren’t, send in your CV and showreel and ask them to bear you in mind for future roles or work experience.
 Keep looking on job websites too.
-ArtStation is a good example of a site that includes job listings in animation, games and VFX (remember to filter its job listings by country.)
 ScreenSkills offers some advice from professionals on how to approach animation and VFX employers.

 Covers genres ranging from period dramas to epic fantasies screened at the cinema, on TV or on streaming sites